bbhatt275/motoRacerGame/README.md

 9. Can also press Space while in game over screen to move back to title screen

 # Running the game
-Java must be installed in your computer
+Java must be installed in your computer.
-Open terminal where you download the jar file and run java -jar motoRacer.jar
+Open terminal where you download the jar file and run
+'''java -jar motoRacer.jar'''